plattysoft/PlattyThings/pcf8575/Readme.md

 # PCF8575 GPIO Extension board

-This is an Android Things driver for the PCF8575 GPIO Extension board (16 pins).
+This is an Android Things driver for PCF8575 GPIO Extension board (16 pins).
 It is compatible with Android Things DP 8

 ![Image of PCB8575](https://github.com/plattysoft/PlattyThings/blob/master/pcf8575/PCF8575.jpg)